 Cosmopolitan Bengaluru (formerly Bangalore) is one of India's most progressive and developed cities, blessed with a benevolent climate, a modern metro system, and a burgeoning drinking, dining and shopping scene.
-Its creature comforts are a godsend to the weary traveller who has done the hard yards, and it's a great city for mixing with locals in craft-beer joints or quirky independent cafes.
+Its creature comforts are a godsend to the weary traveler who has done the hard yards off the beaten track, and it's a great city for mixing with locals in craft-beer joints or quirky independent cafes.
 Though there are no world-class sights, you'll find lovely parks and striking Victorian-era architecture.

-The past decade or so has seen a mad surge of development, coupled with traffic congestion and rising pollution levels.
-But the central district (dating back to the British Raj years) remains little changed, and the landmark corporate headquarters and business parks of the city's booming IT industry are mostly in the outer suburbs.
+The past decade or so has seen a huge surge of development, coupled with traffic congestion and rising pollution levels.
+But the central district (dating back to the British colonial years) remains little changed, and the landmark corporate headquarters and business parks of the city's booming IT industry are mostly in the outer suburbs.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Bengaluru (Bangalore).

 In the heart of Bengaluru’s business district is Cubbon Park, a well-maintained 120-hectare garden where Bengaluru’s residents converge to steal a moment from the rat race that rages outside.
 The gardens encompass the red-painted Gothic-style State Central Library.
 Unfortunately, Cubbon is not completely closed to traffic, except on Sundays, when there are concerts, fun runs, yoga and even a small farmers market.

 For a taste of traditional urban India, dive into the bustling, gritty Krishnarajendra Market and the dense grid of commercial streets that surround it.
 Weave your way around the lively, colourful stalls, past fresh produce, piles of vibrant dyes, spices and copper ware.
 The vibrant flower market in the centre is the highlight.